src-d/lookout-sdk/README.md

 What is lookout SDK?
 ===================
-Lookout SDK is toolkit for writing new analyzers for the [lookout](https://github.com/src-d/lookout/).
+Lookout SDK is a toolkit for writing new analyzers for the [lookout](https://github.com/src-d/lookout/).

 What does it provide
 ====================
-It provides to analyzer an easy access to the DataService API though gRPC service.
+It provides to an analyzer an easy access to the DataService API though a gRPC service.

-DataService abstracts all data access and details of dealing witn actual Git repositories, UAST extraction, programming language detection, etc. This way analyzer can only focus on source code analysis logic.
+DataService abstracts all data access and details of dealing with actual Git repositories, UAST extraction, programming language detection, etc. This way the analyzer can focus focus only on source code analysis logic.

-Architecture of lookout and it's componetes are described in [src-d/lookout/docs](https://github.com/src-d/lookout/tree/master/docs#lookout)
+The architecture of lookout and its components are described in [src-d/lookout/docs](https://github.com/src-d/lookout/tree/master/docs#lookout)

 SDK includes:
- - proto definitinos
+ - proto definitions
- - pre-generate libraries code for Golang and Python
+ - pre-generated libraries code for Golang and Python
- - quickstart documentation on how to write an anlyzer
+ - quickstart documentation on how to write an analyzer

 How to create a new Analyzer
 ============================

 Essentially, every analyzer is a [gRCP server](https://grpc.io/docs/guides/#overview) that implements [Analyzer service](./proto/service_analyzer.proto#L30).
-Lookout itself act as a gRCP client and will push your analyzer whenever a new PR is ready for anlysis.
+Lookout itself acts as a gRCP client and will push your analyzer whenever a new  Pull Request is ready for analysis.

 ### Golang
+Steps:
- - using pre-generated code `gopkg.in/src-d/lookout-sdk.v0/pb`
+ - use pre-generated code for gRPC from `gopkg.in/src-d/lookout-sdk.v0/pb`
  - implement Analyzer service interface.
 Example:
    ```go
    NotifyReviewEvent(ctx context.Context, review *pb.ReviewEvent) (*pb.EventResponse, error)
    NotifyPushEvent(context.Context, *pb.PushEvent) (*pb.EventResponse, error)
    ```
-   - analyzer should request [a stream of](https://grpc.io/docs/tutorials/basic/go.html#server-side-streaming-rpc-1) files and UASTs from [DataService](./proto/service_data.proto#L27) that lookout exposed, by default, on `localhost:10301`
+   - analyzer should request [a stream of](https://grpc.io/docs/tutorials/basic/go.html#server-side-streaming-rpc-1) files and UASTs from [DataService](./proto/service_data.proto#L27) that lookout exposes, by default, on `localhost:10301`
-   - analyzer have [options](./proto/service_data.proto#L61) to ask either for all files, or just a changed ones, as well as UASTs, language, full file content and/or exclude some paths: by regexp, or just all [vendored paths](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml)
+   - analyzer has [options](./proto/service_data.proto#L61) to ask either for all files, or just thee changed ones, as well as UASTs, language, full file content and/or exclude some paths: by regexp, or just all [vendored paths](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml)
-   - analyzer have to return a list of [Comment](./proto/service_analyzer.proto#L42) messages
+   - analyzer has to return a list of [Comment](./proto/service_analyzer.proto#L42) messages
  - run gRPC server to listen for requests from the lookout

- SDK contains a quickstart exmaple of the Analyzer that detects language and number of functions for every file [language-analyzer.go](./language-analyzer.go):
+ SDK contains a quickstart example of an Analyzer that detects language and number of functions for every file [language-analyzer.go](./language-analyzer.go):
   - `go get -u .`
   - `go run language-analyzer.go`